Skyscanner/backpack/packages/bpk-component-datatable/README.md

 );
 ```

 By default `BpkDataTable` sorts the column using the value of `dataKey`.
-For use cases where the data might more complex and requires custom sorting you can pass a `sort` function along with `sortBy` and `sortDirection` and they will be handled as explained in react-virtualized's [docs] (https://github.com/bvaughn/react-virtualized/blob/main/docs/Table.md#prop-types)
+For use cases where the data might more complex and requires custom sorting you can pass a `sort` function along with `sortBy` and `sortDirection`.

 ```js
 import React from 'react';